 3. Remember the kanji by creating a story

-The book by James Heisig Remembering The Kanji is a good reference book where you can look up complex kanji and by correlating the kanji to a story it helps you remember it easier.
+The book by James Heisig Remebering The Kanji is a good reference book where you can look up complex kanji and by correlating the kanji to a story it helps you remember it easier.
 You can also use an association method by associating a kanji to a famous personality, shop, car or street.

 Example imagine I must remember a list of complicated kanji, in my mind by associating them with buildings in a street i can picture them in place and these hypothetical drawings become more real.
 Physically placing them in space helps them become real.